U.N. chief warns India over 'bad economics' of coal

-NEW DELHI, Aug 28 (Thomson Reuters Foundation) - With India facing deadly air pollution, high healthcare costs and growing disaster threats from global warming, the head of the United Nations warned the country’s leaders Friday that investing more in coal was “bad economics”.
+NEW DELHI (Thomson Reuters Foundation) - With India facing deadly air pollution, high healthcare costs and growing disaster threats from global warming, the head of the United Nations warned the country’s leaders Friday that investing more in coal was “bad economics”.

 India, the world’s third-largest emitter of greenhouse gases, has been ramping up its use of renewable energy - but coal remains its dominant fuel for power production.